 During the latter half of the 1960s, Italy witnessed a period of redefining the roles of graphic and industrial design in society.

-Facing the advance of the American-style ‘full service’ advertising agencies (as Simona de Iulio and Carlo Vinti recently underlined), in the debates promoted on the pages of Linea Grafica, Franco Grignani recognized industrial design as a new frontier for experimentation and research: “Advertising, as it has arrived today, marginalizes graphics. […] It has become a description, that is, it operates a descriptive act to provoke certain stimuli.
-Graphics, where it still intervenes, is only to arouse areas of particular visual interest, but it is no longer so significant, so crucial in the advertising composition, where, instead, the image, especially the photographic one, has become prominent.
-Graphics today are more useful elsewhere. […] Great graphics today walk with design.”
-(Grignani, Struttura e decorazione: una scelta della grafica, Linea Grafica, 1, 1973)
+Facing the advance of the American-style ‘full service’ advertising agencies (as Simona de Iulio and Carlo Vinti recently underlined), in the debates promoted on the pages of Linea Grafica, Franco Grignani recognized industrial design as a new frontier for experimentation and research: “[…] advertising, as it has arrived today, marginalizes graphics.
+It has become a description, that is, it operates a descriptive act to provoke certain stimuli.
+Where graphics still intervenes, it is only to arouse areas of particular visual interest, but it is no longer so significant, so crucial in the advertising composition, where, instead, the image, especially the photographic one, has become prominent.
+Graphics today is more useful elsewhere. […] great graphics today walks hand in hand with design.”
+(Grignani, Struttura e decorazione: una scelta della grafica, Linea Grafica, 1, 1973 – [I])

 The Exhibition Design group (ED) emerged in Milan during these transformative years.
 This research, design, and dissemination group was established in 1968 and led by Silvio Coppola.
 It brought together prominent graphic designers of that era, including Giulio Confalonieri, Franco Grignani, Bruno Munari, Pino Tovaglia, and, by 1970, Mario Bellini.
 The group’s primary objective was to explore the convergence between the methodologies of graphic design and those of industrial design.
 Specifically, they focused on the concept of the so-called ‘pre-design’, that is, “the activity that precedes the actual project and has as its object the collection of material and technological data” [from ‘Graphis’, n° 145, 1970].